papr8ka/-lwjgl-basics-wiki/LibGDX-Textures.md

 In OpenGL, we use *textures* to store image data.
 OpenGL textures do not only store image data; they are simply float arrays stored on the GPU, e.g. useful for shadow mapping and other advanced techniques.

 To create an OpenGL texture, we first need to "decode" the image format (PNG, JPEG, etc) into an array of color data, like we saw above.
 Then, we can "upload" the pixels to OpenGL, which is another way of saying: copy the pixel data from CPU (RAM) to GPU (VRAM).
-Typically this is a slow operation, so we only do it when necessary at the beginning of our program.
+Typically this is a slow operation, so we only do it when necessary at the beginning of our program, or after GL context is lost (e.g. user pauses and resumes our game).

 Typically, we load a texture in LibGDX like this:
 ```java